Connecting to popular MQTT-brokers

 -

-Issue: The connection to the broker was successfully established, it remains connected when the synchronization for an attribute, asset or aspect has been started but cannot see any incoming data in the MQTT broker.
+Issue: The connection to the broker was successfully established, it remains connected when an attribute, asset or aspect has been added to the hierarchy but cannot see any incoming data in the MQTT broker.

-Solution: If no error is being shown but still no data is being received in the broker, check the following:- Hierarchy has at least one attribute
+Solution: If no error is being shown but still no data is being received in the broker, check the following:

 To start receiving data, at least one attribute must be included as part of the hierarchy to be synchronized.
 Assets and aspects cannot hold data on their own, they can hold attributes where the data can be stored. -